JesusLuvsYooh/BuildStripper/README.md

 <br/>
 2: Edit the "folderPaths" list, making sure it only includes items that server build does not need, such as Audio and Textures.
 <br/>
 3: If "Server Build" is ticked in Unitys build window, automatically strip folders listed during build process.
-Set autoDetectServerBuild to false to disable.
 <br/><br/>
 This script should drastically lower your build size, and optimise your game;
 <br/>